Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a brief review of the material that was covered in the charts and tables above.
+The following list is a review of the car insurance concepts touched on in the above illustrations.

 Rates by Driver Age